udacity/FCND-Backyard-Flyer/README.md

 * cmd_position(north, east, down, heading): command the vehicle to travel to the local position (north, east, down).
 Also commands the quad to maintain a specified heading
 * takeoff(target_altitude): takeoff from the current location to the specified global altitude
 * land(): land in the current position
+* stop(): terminate the connection with the drone and close the telemetry log

 These can be called directly from other methods within the drone class: